JonBangPloug/Archive_Studio_for_Mac/README.md

 1. Import a PDF or folder of page images.
 2. Run the AI transcription.
 3. Review and correct the text.
-4. Optionally translate the corrected text.
+4. Optionally translate the text.
 5. Export the results.
 6. Archive or delete the working project folder when finished.